Tina-otoge/blog/_posts/2018-03-15-getting-into-voltex-1-basics-and-menus.markdown

 # Tutorial

 When nobody is playing, the game will loop on what is called an **attract screen**.
-It's a demo of a game, which goals is to make newcomers want to pay to try the game.
+It's a demo of a game, which goal is to make newcomers want to pay to try the game.
 This screen shows several informations about how to play the game, so you can understand how it works before paying for it.
 This is different but similar to the **tutorial** that will be presented to any player